Elephanta Caves: Cave 1: Main, Great Cave

-To reach the main cave, a visitor or pilgrim has to walk up 120 steep steps from the beach or take the tourist toy train.
+To reach the main cave, a visitor or pilgrim has to walk up 120 steep steps from the ticket counter, which can be reached from the pier/beach by walking on a footpath or by taking the tourist toy train.
 At the main entrance are four pillars, with three open porticoes and an aisle at the back.
 Pillars, six in each row, divide the hall into a series of smaller chambers.
 The roof of the hall has concealed beams supported by stone columns joined together by capitals.

 The temple is enclosed in the cave, it has interior walls but no exterior wall.
 The pillars create space and symmetric rhythm as they support the weight of the hill above.
 The main mandapa recesses into a pillared vestibule (ardha-mandapa) on the south side, while a pillared portico (mukha-mandapa) connects it to the main entrance.
 Embedded within the Great Cave are dedicated shrines, the largest of which is the square plan Linga shrine (see 16 in plan).
 It is a square garbha-griya (womb house) with four entrances, located in the right section of the main hall.
 Steps lead from the four doorways into the sanctum, which has a linga in the mulavigraha style.
 Each doorway is guarded by a dvarapala on each side, for a total of eight dvarapalas, their heights spanning floor to the ceiling.
 These were badly damaged when the Portuguese ceded control of this region to the British.
 The linga shrine is surrounded by a mandapa and circumambulation path (pradakshina-patha) as in other Hindu temples.
 The pillars are similarly aligned east–west to this shrine and have an east entrance.
 Overlaid, as if fused, on the architecture of this temple is another open temple aligned to the north–south direction with three faced Sadashiva as its focal centre.
 One features the abstract, unmanifest, aniconic symbol of Shiva, the other anthropomorphic, manifest, iconic symbol of Shiva.
 The mandapa pillars of the two align up.